Ninja Gaiden III: The Ancient Ship of Doom: Tiger Handheld version

+Development

-DevelopmentNinja Gaiden III: The Ancient Ship of Doom was designed by Masato Kato, who took over Hideo Yoshizawa's main role in the game's development from the previous two titles.
+Ninja Gaiden III: The Ancient Ship of Doom was designed by Masato Kato, who took over Hideo Yoshizawa's main role in the game's development from the previous two titles.
 In an interview with Kato, he said that Ninja Gaiden III needed "to go into a new direction".
 The game was given more of a science-fiction motif as opposed to the Cthulhu Mythos motif in the previous two titles; the enemies changed to look more robotic than in the previous games.
 The original intent from the developers was to make the game easier than the previous titles, "to create a game a normal player can enjoy".
 However, Tecmo released the game for the NES with a much higher difficulty level than the Japanese version by doubling the amount of damage the player took from 1 health bar per hit to 2 health bars per hit.
 They also decided to place the events of Ninja Gaiden III between the events of the first two titles in order to maintain continuity; they figured that it was too difficult to continue the story after Ninja Gaiden II: The Dark Sword of Chaos, so they developed the plot sometime before the events of Ninja Gaiden II that revolved around the game's main antagonist, Foster.

+Release

+Ninja Gaiden III was first released for the Famicom in Japan (under the title Ninja Ryūkenden III: Yomi no Hakobune) on June 26, 1991, followed by North America for the NES in August; the NES version was not released in Europe.
+It was ported to the Atari Lynx in 1993 by Atari Corporation.
+Tecmo re-released the game as part of its Ninja Gaiden Trilogy Super NES compilation in 1995.
+It was released for the Wii's Virtual Console service in North America on February 18, 2008; it was later released for the Nintendo 3DS Virtual Console in North America on November 28, 2013, followed by Europe on January 23, 2014.